vtdinh13/huberman-agent/README.md

 5. Once authentication is complete, run `uv run habit_agent_logfire.py`.
 The script invokes the agent.

     <img src=diagrams/logfire_run.png>
-6. A `logs` folder will also be created for you to log user interactions in your current directory.
+6. A `logs` folder will also be generated to log user interactions in your current directory.

     <img src=diagrams/local_log.png>